GladysAssistant/v4-website/blog/2021-04-01-gladys-assistant-4-2-is-here.md

 ![Brightness](../static/img/articles/en/gladys-4-2/light.png)

-### Gladys More
+### Gladys Plus

 I continued my work on optimizations and performance to improve the speed of access to Gladys Plus!

 While researching, I noticed a way to reduce the load on Gladys Plus servers as well as on local instances.

-This change drastically improves performance, and I can't wait to see in production what it will look like on larger instances (like Terdious) or instances with small connections (like Mastho).
+This change drastically improves performances, and I can't wait to see in production what it will look like on larger instances (like Terdious) or instances with slow connections (like Mastho).

 ### Major update of several internal dependencies